Louisville and Nashville Railroad: Legacy

 Several historical groups and publications devoted to the line exist, and L&N equipment is well represented in the model railroading hobby.
-The L&N Railroad is mentioned by country music pioneer Jimmie Rodgers in his "Blue Yodel #7".
+The L&N Railroad is mentioned by country music pioneer Jimmie Rodgers in his "Blue Yodel #7" as well as Jeannie C. Riley in "Oh Singer".
 It is also the subject of the 2003 Rhonda Vincent bluegrass song "Kentucky Borderline", as well as "The L&N Don't Stop Here Anymore" by Jean Ritchie and individually performed by Michelle Shocked, Johnny Cash, Billy Bragg & Joe Henry, and Kathy Mattea.
 Dutch blues/rock band The Bintangs had a hit in the Dutch charts in the late 1960s with "Ridin' on the L&N" (a cover from the Dan Burley/Lionel Hampton composition from 1946).
 This composition also was covered by John Mayall & the Bluesbreakers.
 The L&N is also mentioned in the Lost Dog Street Band song “Last Train”, written by Benjamin Tod, from their 2024 album Survived.

 In 1926 the L&N turned over approximately 137 acres to the Kentucky State Park Commission, making possible the creation of the state's Natural Bridge State Park.